with Rev. Jiko Jane Lazar, SEP

 In this one-day workshop, we will develop our innate resources for calming activated states of fight, flight and freeze, and restoring a sense of balance and flow.
 Using your resources this way is a skill which you can practice immediately in your daily life.
 It is beneficial for everyday stress as well as unresolved traumatic stress, and because these somatic practices cut through discursive thought, they can help deepen meditation states.

 We will also discuss how mindfulness is actually the basis of these skills, and how to take care not to reinforce painful traumatic symptoms in the name of mindfulness

-*Note about CE credits: SFZC is able to offer 6 CE credits for MFTs/LCSWs (Provider #3978) to those attending the entire workshop.
-A CE administrative fee of $15 should be paid at time of registration.
-For more information, please contact our Programming Department.
-For some events San Francisco Zen Center and the Spiritual Competency Resource Center team together to offer CE credit to MFTs, LCSWs, psychologists and nurses.
+*Note about CE credits: SFZC is able to offer 6 CE credits for MFTs/LCSWs (Provider #3978) and nurses attending the entire workshop.
+A CE administrative fee of $30 should be paid at time of registration.
+San Francisco Zen Center and the Spiritual Competency Resource Center team together to offer CE credit to MFTs, LCSWs, psychologists and nurses.
 SRZC offers CE credit to MFTs and LCSWs as required by the California Board of Behavioral Sciences (provider #PCE1851).
-SCRC is approved by the American Psychological Association to sponsor continuing education activities for psychologists.
 SCRC maintains responsibility for these programs and their content.
 SCRC also offers CE credit to nurses (California Board of Registered Nursing Provider #CEP11909).
 For complete information visit their website or contact David Lukoff, Ph.D. at 707.763.3576.